-- Maintain a high vigilance for opioid side effects (e.g., respiratory depression, constipation with need for bowel prophylaxis, delirium, psychomotor effects that may increase risk of falls) and signs of potential misuse. - Track opioid use and signs of potential misuse and related outcomes (e.g., mood, mobility, activities of daily living, sleep, appetite, cognitive impairment, and weight changes). - Be attentive to varying degrees of cognitive impairment that may impact opioid and other medication safety.
+- Maintain a high vigilance for opioid side effects (e.g., respiratory depression, constipation with need for bowel prophylaxis, delirium, psychomotor effects that may increase risk of falls) and signs of potential misuse. - Track opioid use and signs of potential misuse and related outcomes. - Be attentive to varying degrees of cognitive impairment that may impact opioid and other medication safety.
 Provide clear oral and written instructions that are legible for older adults with vision changes on: - Risks, safe use, and storage of opioids and proper disposal of unused controlled substances through Safe Medication Return Program or Take Back Your Meds - How to contact the designated provider who is responsible for managing ongoing acute or postoperative pain, including who will be prescribing any opioids, the policy for refills and follow-up evaluations. - Plans for tapering of acute opioids, including a timeline for return to preoperative or lower opioid dose for those on chronic opioids. - o Engaging family member in treatment planning and adherence